eyaleizenberg/rake-migrations/README.md

 If you can help by testing this on different versions, databases and platforms, let me know.

 ## Installation
-1. Add this this to your gemfile:
+First, add this this to your gemfile:
 ```ruby
 gem 'pry-byebug'
 ```

-2. Run:
+Then, run:
 ```ruby
 bundle install
 rails g rake_migrations:install